Gordon999/Pico_Calculator/README.md

 Pressing '=' BEFORE entering a number will make it -ve

+Holding down ^X will increment the power eg 3 seconds will give ^3

 lt will work with one of these https://thepihut.com/products/sealed-membrane-4-4-button-pad-with-sticker

 ensure you wire it correctly!